 High-Speed Mainline Pavement.
-For high-speed mainline pavement, any 25 ft (7.6 m) interval with an ALR in excess of 150 in./mile (2,400 mm/km) will be identified by the Engineer and shall be corrected by the Contractor.
+For high-speed mainline pavement, any 25 ft (7.6 m) interval with an ALR in excess of 200 in./mile (3,200 mm/km) will be identified by the Engineer and shall be corrected by the Contractor.
 Any sublot having a MRI greater than MRID, including ALR, shall be corrected to reduce the MRI to the MRIF, or replaced at the Contractor’s option.

-Low-Speed Mainline Pavements.
-Bumps in low-speed mainline pavement which exceed the 5/16 in.
-(8 mm) tolerance using a simulated 16 ft (5 m) straightedge will be identified by the Engineer and shall be corrected by the Contractor.
+Low-Speed Mainline Pavement.
+Surface variations in low-speed mainline pavement which exceed the 5/16 in.
+(8 mm) tolerance will be identified by the Engineer and shall be corrected by the Contractor.

-Miscellaneous Pavements. in miscellaneous pavement which exceed the 5/16 in.
-(8 mm) tolerance on a 16 ft (5 m) straightedge will be identified by the Engineer and shall be corrected by the Contractor.
+Miscellaneous Pavements.
+Surface variations in miscellaneous pavement which exceed the 5/16 in.
+(8 mm) tolerance will be identified by the Engineer and shall be corrected by the Contractor.

 Corrective work shall be completed with pavement surface grinding equipment or by removing and replacing the pavement.
 Corrective work shall be applied to the full lane width.
-When completed, the corrected area shall have uniform texture and appearance, with the beginning and ending of the corrected area normal to the centerline of the paved surface.
+When completed, the corrected area shall have uniform texture and appearance, with the beginning and ending of the corrected area perpendicular to the centerline of the paved surface.

 Upon completion of the corrective work, the surface of the sublot(s) shall be retested.
 The Contractor shall furnish the data and reports to the Engineer within 2 working days after corrections are made.
 If the MRI and/or ALR still do not meet the requirements, additional corrective work shall be performed.